 Thanh Minh Day might be on par with the American Memorial Day.
 Families of deceased persons prepare offerings consisting of food, flowers, incense sticks, votive papers, etc., and pay a visit to the grave.
 A few days before the visit, family members clean the area surrounding the grave, paint the tombs and make preparation for the solemn visit on the special holiday.

-The festival is also known as Cold Food Festival (Tet Han Thuc) as people often eat cold dishes on this day.
+The festival is also known as the Cold Food Festival (Tet Han Thuc) as people often eat cold dishes on this day.

 Before the Holiday, family members clean and tidy the graves of their ancestors and also the surrounding areas.
-On the date of Thanh Minh, individuals make solemn visits to the graves with offerings of incense, food and flowers.
+On the date of Thanh Minh, individuals make solemn visits to the graves with offerings of incense, food, and flowers.
 At home, they eat Banh Troi (spheres made of glutinous rice flour, each with a piece of red sugar inside) and Banh Chay (spheres that are bigger than Banh Troi but contain sweet green bean paste instead of red sugar pieces) as cold foods.

 Time: 3rd day of 3rd lunar month